 A sales recycled lead (SRL) is a contact that the sales team sends back to marketing because they weren’t ready to buy yet.
 Marketing can then re-engage with the lead so that it doesn’t grow cold and will buy from you when they finally are ready.

 Not all leads will convert to customers the first time around the sales cycle, even if they’re highly qualified.
-Any number of issues can cause a lead to hit the pause button, and having a process to retarget them at the right time can result in more conversions.
+Any number of issues can cause a lead to hit the pause button.
+So it’s important to retarget them through email, ads, or behavioral marketing tactics.

 Common lead generation status